-Respiratory therapy is a rewarding and essential profession, playing an irreplaceable role in the medical field.
+Respiratory therapy is a rewarding and vital profession, playing a crucial role in the medical field.
+However, the path to becoming a respiratory therapist is not without its challenges.

 Top Challenges Faced by Respiratory Therapy Students